braintree/popup-bridge-ios/README.md

 To integrate using Carthage, add `github "braintree/popup-bridge-ios"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

-Example
+Sample App
 -------

-To run the example app, clone the repo, open `PopupBridge.xcworkspace` and run the `PopupBridge-Example` app target.
+To run the sample app, clone the repo, open `PopupBridge.xcworkspace` and run the `Demo` app target.

 Quick Start
 -----------